 It has received the approval of the PO and development team.

-A retrospective is done at end of the sprint to understand why the item was not achievable.
+At the end of the sprint, a retrospective is done to understand why the item was not achievable.